My highlighted a number of sites that are taking a new approach to the way we publish personal knowledge on the web.

+Let's go on a short journey to the origin of this word.
+The notion of a digital garden is not a 2020 invention.
 It's been floating around for over two decades.
-Though it's passed through a couple of semantic shifts - meaning different things to different people across the years.
+However, it's passed through a couple of semantic shifts in that time, meaning different things to different people across the years.
 As words tend to do.

 "Unplanned hypertext sprawl is wilderness: complex and interesting, but uninviting.
 Interesting things await us in the thickets, but we may be reluctant to plough through the brush, subject to thorns and mosquitoes"

-In April of 2007 when Tweets first started ringing through the internet airwaves, Rory Sutherland (oddly, the vice president of Ogilvy Group) used the term and defined it as "faffing about syncing things, defragging - like pruning for young people" For those from outside the Commonwealth, "faffing" means mucking about without a clear direction or useful output
+In April of 2007 when Tweets first started ringing through the internet airwaves, Rory Sutherland (oddly, the vice president of Ogilvy Group) used the term "digital gardening", but defined it as "faffing about syncing things, defragging - like pruning for young people"

 These people were digital puttering more than gardening.